octopize/avatar-paper/README.md

 Avatar paper is an analysis project that allows researchers to see, re do, or explore figure and data of the "PAPER_NAME".
 The aim of the paper is to present the avatarization method.

-We really recommand to have a look to the scientific paper (link) before to explore the repository.
+We really recommend to have a look to the scientific paper (link) before to explore the repository.

+## Prerequisites

+This repo uses Git LFS (Large File Storage) to handle large datasets.
+Make sure to install it for your platform, following the instructions at https://git-lfs.github.com/

 ## Python package